 The Chesapeake Bay District of Virginia Beach, a community known affectionately to Va Beach residents as Chic's Beach, is a relaxing, decidedly local area that is the perfect place to spend a summer day.
-Shore Drive, the main stretch in this area, features some our favorite restaurants and breweries in town, all of which maintain the laid-back vibes that make this a favorite district for locals.
-Here are a few of our favorites, which have opened recently, that you need to try.
+Shore Drive, the main stretch in this area, features some of our favorite restaurants and breweries in town, all of which maintain the laid-back vibes that make this a favorite district for locals.
+Here are a few of our favorites that have opened recently that you need to try.

 Bobo’s is one of many new additions to Shore Drive in the Chesapeake Bay District, and you won’t want to miss this fried chicken and biscuit joint.
 Operating out of what used to be a beloved family-run local seafood spot for over 70 years, Bobo’s is keeping the familial tradition alive with a fried chicken recipe three generations in the making, a process which takes two days from start to finish, and made-from-scratch biscuits that will take you back to another time.
 The fried chicken and biscuits are a must, but they aren’t the only must-try on the menu.
 Bobo’s uses local and regional ingredients whenever possible.
 Don’t leave without trying one of their biscuit breakfast sandwiches with local country bacon or sausage, or salty Virginia Ham, or fresh, seasonal specialties like local Virginia asparagus salad, marinated cucumber and cherry tomato salad, and homemade strawberry ice cream, with Princess Anne County strawberries from our own Cullipher Farm.